-After effective recruitment and selection, an employee’s first day, in most organizations, is spent running around various departments, ensuring that the onboarding process is fulfilled.
-When new employees join in, the task of aligning them to the business goals, introducing them to their roles, and engaging them well becomes a daunting task altogether.
-A smooth employee onboarding process allows a new employee to start contributing from the word “go”.
+After effective recruitment and selection, the first day of an employee’s job typically involves running around various departments to complete the onboarding process.
+When new employees join in, aligning them to the business goals, introducing them to their roles, and engaging them well becomes daunting.
+A smooth employee experience with the onboarding process allows a new employee to start contributing from the word “go”.
 It’s one of the first experiences an employee has within a company, and it’s the only real opportunity a company has to make a great first impression.

 Why is employee experience critical in onboarding?

 Before accepting a job offer, job seekers identify workspace culture through the experiences of their references.
 Employee experience exemplifies what people encounter and observe throughout their organisational tenure.
 The employee experience comes down to the induction and onboarding process once an individual starts a new job.

 How important is this process exactly?
 Well, almost 33% of new staff start looking for a new job in the first six months, and 23% of new employees leave their position within the first year.
 With unprecedented changes to our society, economy, and businesses, the way employees experience work has become more significant.